tgirke/rcf/presentations/2020-12-18_Workshop/R_for_HPC/R_for_HPC.md

 ```

 ### Summarize job status
-After the jobs are completed one instect their status as follows.
+After the jobs are completed one can inspect their status as follows.

 ```r